mecha-cms/x.panel/README.md

  - [ ] Added `column` and `columns` type so we can have sidebars.
  - [ ] Added `row` and `rows` type.
  - [ ] Added version update check feature.
- - [ ] Improved keyboard accessibility by adding some navigation shortcuts (this list will be moved to the about page):
+ - [ ] Improved keyboard accessibility by adding some navigation shortcuts:
    - [x] Press <kbd>ArrowDown</kbd> or <kbd>ArrowRight</kbd> or <kbd>Home</kbd> or <kbd>PageDown</kbd> to focus to the first stack when focusing on the stacks block.
    - [x] Press <kbd>ArrowDown</kbd> or <kbd>ArrowRight</kbd> or <kbd>Home</kbd> or <kbd>PageDown</kbd> to focus to the first tab when focusing on the tabs block.
    - [x] Press <kbd>ArrowDown</kbd> or <kbd>ArrowUp</kbd> to switch between menu links when focusing on the menu link.